 - Serve with crusty bread or over rice or couscous.

-Related articles about Marrakech that you might enjoy:
+Related articles about travel in Marrakech and Moroccan Recipes that you might enjoy:

 A special thank you to La Maison Arabe who provided the basis for this adapted recipe.